jxnblk/plangular/README.md

 Plangular
 =========

-A Highly Customizable SoundCloud Player –  Built with AngularJS
+Easily create custom SoundCloud players with HTML and CSS.
+Built with AngularJS

 See examples and more here:
 http://jxnblk.github.io/Plangular